Storyflow Logo

 For the antagonist, repeat the prompt but ask for wants that oppose the protagonist's want.
 The antagonist's want should make narrative sense from inside their own logic, not just be evil for the protagonist to fight.

-Where AI fails on this step: AI proposes wants that fit the genre but do not fit your specific story.
-A thriller AI proposes wants like "find the killer" by default.
-The writer's job is to find the want that is unique to this premise ("find the killer who killed her own brother, who was also the killer's brother") that makes the story specifically interesting.
+Where AI fails on this step: it proposes wants that fit the genre but not your specific story.
+A thriller AI defaults to "find the killer".
+The writer's job is to find the want unique to this premise ("find the killer who killed her own brother, who was also the killer's brother") that makes the story specifically interesting.

 This is the step AI cannot do.
 The contradiction is what makes the character a character.